Vogeltak/maxcrone.org/content/essay/2024-03-01-finland-nostalgia.md

 {{ image(name="2021-07-22-finland-camping", size="2880", caption="Camping on an island along the King's road, 2021.") }}

-I think my emotional journey is maybe captured well by this Cowboy Bebop quote:
+My emotional journey is maybe captured best by this Cowboy Bebop quote:

 > “I’m not going there to die.
 I’m going to find out if I’m really alive.”
 >